dsc-courses/practice.dsc40a.com/problems/wi24-final-pt1/wi24-final-pt1-q02.md

 # BEGIN PROB

-You and a friend independently perform gradient descent on the same function (meaning everything is the same except for the conditions below), but after $200$ iterations, you have different results.
-Which of the following is sufficient **on its own** to explain the difference in your results? **Select all that apply.**
+You and a friend independently perform gradient descent on the same function, but after $200$ iterations, you have different results.
+Which of the following is sufficient **on its own** to explain the difference in your results? **Note:** When we say "same function" we assume the learning rate and initial predictions are the same too until said otherwise.

+**Select all that apply.**

 [ ] The function is nonconvex.
 [ ] The function is not differentiable.